wizaplace/discuss/README.md

 Then you can use following commands:

+* `php vendor/bin/discuss create` To create database tables (only if not previously created).
-* `php vendor/bin/discuss orm:schema-tool:update` To create or update the database tables.
+* `php vendor/bin/discuss update` To create or update the database tables.
-* `php vendor/bin/discuss orm:schema-tool:drop` Drop all tables related to discuss.
+* `php vendor/bin/discuss drop` Drop all tables related to discuss.

 ## Usage ##